shipping-docker/vessel-docs/source/docs/everyday-usage.md

 ### App Container CLI (Bash)

-If you want to "log into" your application controller, you can run `bash` inside of it.
+If you want to "log into" your application container, you can run `bash` inside of it.
 This is just like SSHing into the application container, except we're just executing a `bash` process inside the already-running container.

 ```bash
 ./vessel exec app bash